8 Sneaky Hormone Disruptors

 1. Receipt Paper

-You may have heard of opting for BPA free water bottles and cookware, but what you may have not heard of is that BPA can be found in your everyday receipt paper, as well as estrogen mimicking chemicals.
 Receipt paper contains 250-1000 times more BPA than a can of food does.
-If you have not heard of BPA, it is an industrial chemical that can linger in the body for a week or more, and should be avoided to keep hormones in check.
+If you have not heard of BPA, it is an industrial chemical that can linger in the human body for a week or more, and should be avoided to help prevent hormonal imbalances.
 Opt for a text message or email receipt when possible!

 2. Using Seed Oils